sap-tutorials/sap-build-apps/tutorials/codejam-06-spa-approval/codejam-06-spa-approval.md

     ![Deploy](deploy.png)

-    The project will now show as version 1.0.1.
+    The project will now show as deployed version 1.0.1.

     ![New version](deployfinal.png)